AndrasKovacs/cctt/README.md

 substitution.
 We also force them w.r.t. the α₀ cofibration.
 Why is this needed, and how can neutrals even be "out of date" w.r.t. cofibrations?
 It's all because of the handling of value weakening.
-In vanilla NbE, a value `Val Γ` can be implicitly used in `Val (Γ,A)`.
+In vanilla NbE, a value `Val Γ` can be implicitly cast to `Val (Γ,A)`.
 Weakening is for free, we don't need to shift variables or do anything.

 In cubical NbE, weakening is *not for free*, because a value under a cofibration